2015-2016 Employee Parking Permit Renewal

 Purchase a less expensive permit

-An 'E' permit is $122.16 and will allow you to park north of 17th street, and a campus bus will take you to (or near) your work location.
-If you are only on campus after 5 p.m., you may want to consider purchasing the 'F' permit for $61.08.
-The 'F' permit will allow you to park in any campus parking garage or any non-24 hr A or C space after 5 p.m.
-You may also trade your 'A' or 'C' permit at any time during the year, delay purchasing your permit, or return your permit for a prorated refund at any time.
-If you can walk, ride a bike, or take the bus when the weather is nice, you may only need a vehicle permit during the winter months.
+If you are only on campus after 5:00 p.m. you may want to consider purchasing the Evening permit for $72.60 which will be available August 1st.
+The Evening permit will allow you to park in any campus parking garage or any non-24hr A or C space after 5:00 p.m.
+You may also trade your A or C permit at any time during the year, delay purchasing your permit until you need to use it, or return your permit for a prorated refund at any time.
+If you can walk, ride a bike or take the bus when the weather is nice, you may only need a vehicle permit during the winter months.

 Purchase a few temporary permits